MemDawg26/Programs/README.md

 to receive spam on any specific day.
 Though you could argue months like December or June may see more ads from department stores and sports + outdoors.
 Nonetheless, my model worked out fine enough without it.

+So, for my train2.py, I only considered the sender, the subject, and the body.
+If you are using the phishing_email.csv file like in train.py, you don't really have to mess around too much with the data.
+You just create your vectors and plug them into the functions, quick and easy.
+You may notice some extra random code in my train.py.
+This is code I wrote to get very specific output for my AI class project.
+You can disregard, but it essentially shows the probabilities for the top 10 words associated with spam emails from this dataset.
+In short, the probability, logarithmic probability, and influence score are just a few different ways to visualize how particular words play a role in the model's decision making.

+Other than that, there is not too much to say about the model.
+Hopefully, my comments within the code are detailed enough to somewhat give an understanding of each step.

+## Building spam_app.py
+You may have noticed in both train.py and train2.py that there is a section of code at the bottom that appears to be writing to some files.
+Specifically, these are joblib files that store the states of the trained model and vectorization.
+Imagine after you trained your model, you wanted to deploy the model or take user input to check your own emails for spam/phishing.
+Well, if you ran had to train the model every time you wanted to check an email, it would get tiresome having to wait a minute or two before you can even input anything.

+I wanted to be able to check my own emails for spam and not have to train the model over and over.
+So, the code at the bottom of train.py/train2.py stores the model and vectorization states.
+Then, I created a new file (spam_app.py) to load in the already trained model.
+Now, it takes maybe 5-10 seconds to load in the model and start taking input.
+My spam_app.py takes in a sender's email, a subject line, and a body, sticks it together and analyzes based on the training data.

+## Future Project
+My next plan is to work on a web-based GUI for the spam_app.
+While I don't mind running in terminal, I think having a GUI would just be a cool thing to show off.
+But more importantly, the whole point of Spam/Phishing detection is for filtering, which should be an automated process.
+So, if my skills get a little more sophisticated, I would like to try to deploy the model through an API, but that may not be something for a a while.